Tomin1/open-new-posts-on-tabs/README.md

 Supported websites
 ------------------
-Currently this addon works on some sites that use one of the following forum software:
+Currently this extension works on some sites that use one of the following forum software:
- - Simple Machines Forum
+ - Discourse
  - phpBB
- - Discourse
+ - Simple Machines Forum
  - vBulletin

 This may not apply to all sites using these software, because of differing themes or versions of software.
-If you notice that some site is not working, please send me a patce (pull request) or open a bug report (an issue), but first please read the contributing section.
+If you notice that some site is not working, please send me a patch (pull request) or open a bug report (an issue), but first please read the contributing section.

 Contributing